 $$

-That is completely equivalent to the equation at the start of this footnote, this means that the eigenvalues are periodic with periodicity 1
+That is completely equivalent to the equation at the start of this footnote, this means that the eigenvalues

 We now make the following unitary transformation to obtain a $q$-depentant Hamiltonian.